OkuBrowser/oku/SECURITY.md

 After the initial assessment and containment to my best abilities, I will document all actions taken in a response plan.

-I will create a comment in [the official "Updates" issue](https://github.com/MadeByEmil/oku/issues/3) to inform users about the incident and what I actions I took to contain it.
+I will create a comment in [the official 'Security updates' issue](https://github.com/OkuBrowser/oku/issues/13) to inform users about the incident and what I actions I took to contain it.

 ### 3. Remediation